NVIDIA/NVFlare/docs/examples/hello_fedavg_numpy.rst

  #.
 These updates are then sent to the server which will aggregate them to produce a model with new weights.
  #.
 Finally, the server sends this updated version of the model back to each client, so the clients can continue to calculate the next model weights in future rounds.

-For this exercise, we will be working with the ``hello-fedavg-numpy`` application in the examples folder.
+For this exercise, we will be working with the ``hello-fedavg-numpy`` in the examples folder.

 Let's get started.
 First clone the repo, if you haven't already: